 - Being pregnant.
 This dream is said to represent a problem.
 Some also say that this is representative of a new project or idea the person has.

 - Running late.
 Many report having dreams about showing up late to an important event.
 These are said to symbolize that the individual has too much on his or her plate and needs to reevaluate his or her situation.

-Some of these explanations seem to make a lot of sense—however, let’s reiterate the fact that, according to science, dreams are simply our brains way of clearing out our heads.
+Some of these explanations seem to make a lot of sense—however, let’s reiterate the fact that, according to science, dreams are simply our brains’ way of clearing out our heads.
 We’re all human.
-We all experience the same emotions: happiness, sadness, anger, fear.
-And our lives are made up of the same building blocks: family, friends, love, work.
-It only makes sense that we would dream about the same things—our brains are one in the same.
+We all experience the same emotions: happiness, sadness, anger, and fear (to name a few).
+And our lives are made up of the same building blocks: family, friends, love, and work.
+It only makes sense that we would dream about the same things—our brains are one and the same.